Star Trek: The Experience: Klingon Encounter

 On the transporter pad, a uniformed Starfleet officer asked for the leaders of the group and directed them away for instruction.
 Transiting through a typical Star Trek corridor, the guests arrive at the Bridge of the Enterprise-D where it was explained that the visitors were beamed aboard the Starship Enterprise to "what you would call the future".
 Commander Riker appeared on the main viewscreen, explaining that Captain Picard disappeared the moment the group beamed aboard the Enterprise and thus one member of the group must be Picard's ancestor.
-A Klingon Commander named Korath used a time-rift to abduct Picard's ancestor and erase him from the timeline.
+A Klingon Commander named Kohath used a time-rift to abduct Picard's ancestor and erase him from the timeline.
 Starfleet Intelligence dispatched the Enterprise to intercept the Klingons' transporter beam and rescue the entire group.
 Riker directs the group to board a shuttlecraft with Geordi La Forge to escape the temporal rift and return all guests to their original time.

-Starfleet personnel led the group out of the Bridge through a Star Trek Turbolift.
+Starfleet personnel led the group out of the Bridge through a Star Trek turbolift.
 While the group was in the turbolift, the Klingons attacked the Enterprise and the turbolift entered a free fall.
 When the turbolift came to a rest the group exited into another transit corridor where personnel led them to the shuttle bay for escape.
-While on the bridge guests were permitted to take photographs.
+While on the bridge, guests were permitted to take photographs.

-The group boarded the shuttlecraft which was in a 270-degree domed theater with four degrees of motion base platform.
+The group boarded the shuttlecraft which was in a 270° domed theater with four degrees of motion base platform.
 The shuttle ride began with a battle between the Enterprise and Klingon vessels.
 The shuttle then returned through the temporal rift to present-day Las Vegas.
 The shuttle landed at the Las Vegas Hilton right next to the "motion simulators" shuttles the visitors were originally waiting to enter when they were "beamed off" at the start of the story.
 Captain Picard thanked the crew for restoring his existence.
 He said, "While only one of you is my ancestor, each of you hold that same opportunity for the future.
 Guard it well."
 Typically, a custodian led the group to an elevator and then out to the Deep Space Nine Promenade and Quark's Bar.
-When the custodian led the group to the elevator, there was a television set that showed a "news" report where the military mentions that the shuttles over Las Vegas were weather balloons.
+When the custodian led the group to the elevator, there was a television set that showed a "news" report where the military mention that the shuttles over Las Vegas were weather balloons.